 - Advised multiple universities regarding compliance with sanctions regulations involving Iran, Cuba, Syria and Russia.

 - Advised multiple non-U.S. businesses and financial institutions regarding compliance with sanctions connected to the Iran Nuclear Deal.

 - Represented home appliance and furniture companies in internal audits to review compliance with customs regulations and submitting prior disclosures to Customs and Border Protection (CBP).

-- Advised consumer product companies regarding HTSUS classification of products being imported into the United States.
+- Advised consumer product companies regarding HTSUS classification of products being imported into the U.S.

 - Represented compliance across industries in responding to requests for information and notices of action from CBP.

 - Represented semiconductor chip manufacturer in releasing goods seized by CBP.

 - Helped secure exclusions from Section 301 and 232 tariffs for multiple clients.

 - Led international trade due diligence and developed risk mitigation strategies in mergers and acquisitions to identify risks in transactions related to export controls, FCPA, sanctions and customs regulations, working closely with M&A team on behalf of buyers and targets.